 Changing an employee’s employment arrangements as part of a TUPE transfer does not always involve a change in the employee’s terms and conditions.
 The contract may already include inherent flexibility, such as a right for the employer to change duties.
 Such flexibility can be used in the same way following a TUPE transfer as in other situations with no contractual variation.
+However, it should be borne in mind that TUPE allows an employee to resign and claim constructive dismissal where there is a ‘substantial change in working conditions’ to the employee’s material detriment.
+‘Working conditions’ here includes non-contractual conditions.

-However, there will be information and consultation obligations under TUPE to the extent that the proposed changes to employment arrangements constitute ‘measures’.
+Further, there will be information and consultation obligations under TUPE to the extent that the proposed changes to employment arrangements constitute ‘measures’.
 The definition of 'measures' in relation to TUPE is relatively broad and includes any changes that were not an inevitable consequence of the transfer.
 Following a decision by the EAT, the key question an employer should ask itself when attempting to determine whether a change constitutes a measure is, 'does the change have the potential for causing concern amongst the employees?'
 In Institution of Professional Civil Servants V Secretary of State for Defence IRLR 373, the High Court described ‘measures’ as ‘a word of the widest import’.
 It can catch any action, step, or arrangement envisaged by the employer.

 In a non-TUPE situation where a change in employment arrangements involves a contractual change, common law requires: